Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 How to check: Track proposals sent vs. won in a spreadsheet.
 Calculate the percentage monthly.

-Why this matters: A healthy close rate at proper pricing is 50-70%.
-Closing 90%+ means you’re the cheapest option, not the best option.
-Every easy yes is money left on the table.
+Why this matters: a healthy close rate at solid pricing is 50–70%.
+Closing 90% or more means you are the cheapest option, not the best, and every easy yes is money left on the table.

-The math: 20 clients x $2,500 underpricing = $50K annual revenue loss.
-You’re subsidizing their businesses with your poverty pricing.
+The math: 20 clients with a $2,500 pricing gap is a $50K annual revenue loss, which means you are funding their businesses with your poverty pricing.

 Warning Sign 2: Race to the Bottom